harmonyideas/python-scripts/learning-python/README.md

 # RandomStuff
-Just some random scripts I have created.
+Just some random scripts I have created to help new users learn the basics of Python.

 Filename      | Description
 ------------- | -------------